H12M54AM/Tello-Drone/README.md

 ## Tello-Drone

 #### *This Repository will contain the source code for Tello which is the name of the drone I am going to use for educational purposes.
 I am working with Python and a few lirbraries to suit the Tello Drone and operate it correctly.
-I am also learning a little bit more of Python in the process to improve under a short time frame.*
+I am also learning a little bit more of Python in the process to improve under a short time frame.
+I am currently using Visual Studio Code as my code editor and I want to mention that the tutorial video I have linked uses Pycharm, which is great too, but I am much more comfortable with Vscode.
+Plus the installations are not that different too.
+So I would say, go with what you are comfortable with because these just are tools.
+I can just get this done faster with vscode*

 ##### The modules needed to be installed are:
 * djitellopy
 * pygame
 * cv2

+##### The version of Python used is 3.7.6

 Install normally if you use pip
 ```